ABOUT PARE

 FOUNDER DESIGNER | STRATEGIST | PROVOCATEUR

 A hybrid New Mexican and Texan, Steffany’s love of vast open spaces, where the imagination is allowed to run rampant, has shaped her interior landscape of approaches to projects and client challenges.
 She is a New Mexico-licensed interior designer, is NCIDQ-certified, and has served on the ASID National Board of Directors.
 She has appeared on HGTV’s Designers’ Challenge and has had her work published in Leading Residential Interior Designers and New Adobe Home, as well as shown—in collaboration with her former firm—in the Kohler Permanent Showroom in Kohler, Wisconsin.
 Her interior design practice has spanned residential, hospitality and corporate projects, while her product design has taken her to Asia and Europe, working in the lighting and quartz industries.
-Steffany founded PARE in the belief that passionate product design and development goes hand-in-hand with the creation of extraordinary spaces.
+Steffany founded PARE in the belief that the creation of extraordinary spaces goes hand-in-hand with passionate product design.

 PARE Collective